notkiyo/Rina-s-Realm/README.md

    ```

 3. **Configure Your Token**:
-   - Set up your Discord bot token in `apicode.py` and replace the placeholder values.
+   - Set up your Discord bot token in `apicode.py`.
+Replace the placeholder values with your actual API keys and tokens.

 4. **Run the Bot**:
    ```bash